url-kaist/Ground-Segmentation-Benchmark/README.md

 ```
 @inproceedings{oh2022travel,
     title={{TRAVEL: Traversable ground and above-ground object segmentation using graph representation of 3D LiDAR scans}},
-    author={Oh, Minho and Euigon, Jung and Lim, Hyungtae and Song, Wonho and Hu, Sumin and Lee, Eungchang Mason and Park, Junghee and Kim, Jaekyung and Lee, Jangwoo and Myung, Hyun},
+    author={Oh, Minho and Jung, Euigon and Lim, Hyungtae and Song, Wonho and Hu, Sumin and Lee, Eungchang Mason and Park, Junghee and Kim, Jaekyung and Lee, Jangwoo and Myung, Hyun},
     booktitle={IEEE Robotics and Automation Letters},
     year={2022},
     note={{Submitted}}